CallumWalterWhite/cjwdev-blog/content/posts/blob-trigger-vs-event-grid-trigger.md

 - High scale and performance: For scenarios involving high scale, such as containers with more than 100,000 blobs or storage accounts with over 100 blob updates per second, the Event Grid Trigger shines.
 It can handle massive event volumes efficiently and effectively.

 **Additional Benefits:**
-- Minimizing latency: If your function app is running on the Consumption plan, there might be up to a 10-minute delay in processing new blobs if the function app has been idle.
+- Minimising latency: If your function app is running on the Consumption plan, there might be up to a 10-minute delay in processing new blobs if the function app has been idle.
 To address this, you can switch to an App Service plan with Always On enabled.
 Alternatively, you can leverage the Event Grid Trigger, which can substantially reduce latency for processing new blobs.

 ## Choosing the Right Trigger: